bufbuild/docs.buf.build/docs/bsr/studio.md

 <Image alt="Studio target url input" src="/img/bsr/studio-target-url.png" />

-Once you've configured your RPC and target URL, create the payload of your request using the built-in editor on Studio.
+Once you've configured your RPC and target URL, create the payload of your request using the Studio's built-in editor.
 Based on the schema for your RPC's request message, the editor will give you:

 - Autocompletion: use "ctrl + space" to trigger suggestions.